Ricardo1991/NarutoBot3/README.md

 Simple private IRC bot made with Windows Forms

-To run, it needs the following files in the same dir as the .exe
+To run, it needs the following files in the \TextFiles\ directory

 * help.txt      - Contains the text for the !help command
 * ops.txt       - Contains the nicks that can operate the bot